janm-dev/pinger/README.md

 Clients must be able to receive multiple simultaneous (i.e. non-acknowledged) Ping requests from multiple different IDs.
 These should *all* be handled, not ignored.

+## Timeouts

+Clients should implement timeouts on certain operations.
+If a client implements timeouts, they must have the following durations:

+- A 30 second timeout on letting the user decide on whether to accept or reject a Ping request
+- A 40 second timeout on waiting for another user to accept or reject a Ping request
+- A 10 second timeout on waiting for a Ping after accepting a Ping request
+- A 10 second timeout on waiting for a Ping acknowledgement after sending a Ping

 ### All message types

 Messages sent from the server to a client: